 Slide 8: Within your portal under "My Checklist" you will find your holds.

 Title 9 hold: All CSUN staff and students are required to complete "Not Anymore" an online, video- based, violence prevention program.
 You will have a registration hold placed on your account until the "Not Anymore" (Title 9) course is complete.

 International Advisement hold: Since an advisor will enroll you for the first semester, in-person advisement is not mandatory and students are NOT required to get this hold removed.
 This hold will be removed when it is time for you to register for your second semester.

 Foreign hold: The foreign hold is placed by IESC for proof of health insurance.
 Having health insurance is a requirement for all international students studying in the U.S. For more information about the health insurance option offered by CSUN, visit International Health Insurance Requirement.

 Slide 9: Pre-Enrollment Steps

-All first-time F-1 undergraduate international students will be enrolled by an advisor for their first semester.
+All new F-1 undergraduate international students will be enrolled by an advisor for their first semester.